usc-isi-i2/kgtk/docs/transform/ifnotexists.md

                         Cache the input file instead of the filter keys (default=False).
   --preserve-order [True|False]
                         Preserve record order when cacheing the input file. (default=False).

+  --presorted [True|False]
+                        When True, assume that the input and filter files are both presorted.
+Use a merge-style algorithm that does not require caching either file. (default=False).

   -v, --verbose         Print additional progress messages (default=False).
 ```